Protecting the last of the best herds of woodland caribou

 Sadly, dwindling old-growth forests have led to declining populations across Canada, and boreal caribou are now considered a species threatened with extinction.

-In response, TNC Canada is safeguarding 10 woodland caribou herds in northwest Manitoba by mapping out where they have the best chance at a future and working with Indigenous peoples, government and industry to conserve these priority areas.
+In response, The Nature Conservancy's Canadian affiliate, Nature United is safeguarding 10 woodland caribou herds in northwest Manitoba by mapping out where they have the best chance at a future and working with Indigenous peoples, government and industry to conserve these priority areas.

 Woodland Caribou Facts